WenchenLi/TLDR-youtube-LLM/README.md

 running locally is way much better since it seems youtube block loading script through streamlit cloud for some videos also streamlit on cloud runs inconsistently funny with the localhost version.

-## TODO
+## TODO/roadmap

-1-add user memory layer to better navigate the conversation
+1-add user memory layer to better navigate the conversation with user understanding

-2-add user notebook to let user organize the info aquired, not limited by number of notebook like notebookLLM
+2-add user notebook to let user organize the info aquired, not limited by 50 notebooks like notebookLLM

-3-next js true web app than a toy streamlit
+3-build next js true web app than a toy streamlit

 ## issue with online streamlit
 for issue like